ga-curriculum/javascript-array-iterator-methods/some-every/README.md

 # ![JavaScript Array Iterator Methods - some and every](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to test if some or every element in an array passes a given test.
+**Learning objective:** By the end of this lesson, students will be able to test if *some* or *every* element in an array meets a given condition.

 ## some